 - Decor and florals

 Some venues even come with their own in-house coordinator.

 Additional Wedding Venue Costs

 Although we’ve mentioned pretty much everything that’s included with the average cost of a wedding venue, there are some peripherals that need to be accounted for.

-Make sure to inquire (and reserve some of your budget for) parking, tips, taxes, and third-party vendor fees.
+Make sure to inquire (and reserve some of your budgets for) parking, tips, taxes, and third-party vendor fees.

 In downtown areas parking is often off-site and very expensive.
 Before placing your deposit, compare the cost and convenience of parking vs the cost of transportation.

 When researching your venue make sure to specifically ask who is providing services.
 It’s not uncommon for a banquet hall (for example) to hire outside contractors or formal business partners to fulfill some of the obligations.
 There may be a fee hidden in the fine print, and they’ll require an individual tip.

 If you’re wondering who else has a tip coming to them, many venues provide bathroom attendants, bartenders, and coat checks.
 They are all in the customer service industry and should be assessed and compensated just the same as a waiter at a nice restaurant.